-If all you want during your Skype, FaceTime, Google Duo, or Facebook Portal time is to talk with your young grandchild, chances are they’ll get bored fairly quickly and wander away.
+If all you want during your FaceTime, WhatsApp, Zoom, or other video chat system is to talk with your young grandchild, chances are they’ll get bored fairly quickly and wander away.
 Instead, make your visit fun and that’ll keep ’em entertained — and they’ll want to “visit” with you longer and more often.

 Reading books is great entertainment, of course.
 (Check out my picture book reading tips.)
 But wait –there’s more!
 Let your creativity come out and try some play activities.
 Consider doing on video chat some things you might do if you were in the same room as your grandchildren.